Raphael-Boichot/Minimal-neural-network-for-exploring-multi-principal-element-alloys/README.md

 ## Main metrics during training over large batches
 ![](/Metrics.png)

 The minimal of RMSE does not always coincide with the best ajusted R², which is not trivial to explain as the fit is overall quite good.
 I also suspect that a bunch of experimental data should be removed from the training data to improves the fit.
+The metrics calculated over large simulation batches shows the interest of running hundreds of NN training and keep the best network.
+Running just one training makes no sense regarding the dispersion of results.

 ## Experimental hardness data in 7D plot (Delaunay triangulation)
 ![](/Experimental_animated.gif)